 About the author

-Izzy Hall is a qualified teacher and NQT Services Manager at the National Learning Trust www.learningtrust.net.
+Izzy Hall is a qualified teacher who now has the role of NQT & Teacher Development Director at Educational Success Partners (ESP).
 After graduating from the University of Birmingham with a languages degree, Izzy taught English as a Foreign Language in South Korea and Italy before her PGCE and teaching career in the UK.
-After 10 years supporting NQT Induction, Izzy now leads on NQT services, routes to QTS and teacher recruitment in schools across the UK and in British Schools Overseas.
-You can follow Izzy at @IzzyHallBLT
+After 10 years supporting NQT Induction, Izzy now leads on teacher development programmes, including NQT Induction and routes to QTS, and delivers mentor training.
+ESP works with schools across the UK and in British Schools Overseas.
+You can follow Izzy at @IzzyHallESP